Search

 Homemade Bird Seed: Easy, Affordable & Bird-Approved Mixes

 So, you want to make homemade birdseed?
 You, my friend, are about to become the hottest five-star restaurant in the avian world.
-Think of your backyard as a birdie buffet — where the VIP guests are finches, cardinals, and maybe even a sassy blue jay or two.
+Think of your backyard as a birdie buffet — where you might attract delightful finches, vibrant cardinals, and perhaps even the occasional striking blue jay.

 The Benefits of Homemade Bird Seed